nehajavalagi/nehajavalagi.github.io/posts/_posts/2016-09-05-facetimeless-connections.markdown

 I travel in smiles; it comes undone.

 You’re hours ahead to a day we share,
-A frequent flier my  jetlagged heart.
+A frequent flier, my jetlagged heart.
 In the face of time, it’s only fair,
 Even the seas between should need to part.